Adam11072000/MTM_EX3_TESTS/README.md

                 III) 3 directories, for partA, partB and partC, each containing two directories, expected and your_outputs.

 the test files i provided are named exactly as the test files of the segel, so be sure to overwrite them :)

+IMPORTANT!!!
+if the directory cmake_build_debug is in your main directory, (which consists of all the directories stated above), you need to change the test files: in OPEN_FILE and ASSERT macros in each test, you need to change the first ../ in each one.